parapet-io/parapet/README.md

 ## Key Features

 * Purely functional library written in scala using Tagless-Final Style and Free Monads thoughtfully designed for people who prefer functional style over imperative
-* Modular - almost any component can be replaced with a custom implementation.
+* Modular - almost any component can be replaced with a custom implementation
-* DSL with a set of operations sufficient to write distributed algorithms
+* DSL provides a set of operations sufficient to write distributed algorithms
 * Lightweight and Performant.
 The library utilizes resources (CPU and Memory) smartly, the code is optimized to reduce CPU consumption when your application in idle state
 * Built-in support for the following effect libraries: [Cats Effect](https://typelevel.org/cats-effect/), [Monix](https://monix.io/), and [Scalaz ZIO](https://zio.dev/).
-The library can be extended to support more effect libraries.
+The library can be extended to support other effect libraries

 ## Getting started